Garrison Corner Community

 Erected 1997 by Garrison Corner Cemetery Association The Ohio Historical Society.
 (Marker Number 2-14.)

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 Garrison Corner GAR Monument (here, next to this marker); Sgt.
-Chester H. Wilson (approx. 1.2 miles away); Blanchester Veterans' Memorial Park (approx. 1.2 miles away); WWII Killed in Action (approx. 1.2 miles away); Westboro Civil War Memorial (approx. 3˝ miles away); Fayetteville Veterans Memorial (approx. 5.8 miles away); Vera Cruz WW II Memorial (approx. 6.9 miles away); Burial Site of Two Unknown Soldiers (approx. 7.7 miles away).
+Chester H. Wilson (approx. 1.2 miles away); Blanchester Veterans' Memorial Park (approx. 1.2 miles away); WWII Killed in Action (approx. 1.2 miles away); Westboro Civil War Memorial (approx. 3˝ miles away); Xenia State Road Old Indian Trail Monument (approx. 5.3 miles away); Fayetteville Veterans Memorial (approx. 5.8 miles away); Vera Cruz WW II Memorial (approx. 6.9 miles away).
 Touch for a list and map of all markers in Blanchester.

 Credits.
 This page was last revised on August 4, 2018.
-This page originally submitted on August 3, 2018, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 38 times since then.
+It was originally submitted on August 3, 2018, by Rev. Ronald Irick of West Liberty, Ohio.
+This page has been viewed 264 times since then and 41 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on August 3, 2018, by Rev. Ronald Irick of West Liberty, Ohio. • Bill Pfingsten was the editor who published this page.